-- Muscle strength, along with mass, is reduced, causing loss of strength in the legs, arm, and other part of the body.
+- Muscle mass, along with muscle strength, is reduced, causing loss of strength in the legs, other parts of the body.
 In late adulthood the most apparent loss of strength is usually in the legs.

 - Bone loss, or loss of bone calcium, occurs.
 This will cause changes in the body that are visible.
 Bone loss is responsible for some weight loss and possibly a stooped posture.
 A decrease in bone density or osteoporosis may also result.

 - Other body functions slow down due to a loss of organ reserve.

 Reducing the effects of physical changes due to aging is the major reason behind the importance of exercise for the elderly.
 Exercise is an important tool for improving a large part of the process.
 Research indicates that many factors can be improved with regular exercise.
 Benefits of regular exercise include: